imec-idlab/libschc/README.md

 	struct schc_field content[COAP_FIELDS];
 };
 ```
-Where the number of fields with Field Direction UP and DOWN are set and the total number of fields in the rule
+Where the number of fields with Field Direction UP and DOWN are set and the total number of fields in the rule.
 The rule is therefore constructed of different `schc_field`:
 ```C
 struct schc_field {